-Fig. 31: Connecting the PC via HART to the signal cable
+Fig. 29: Connecting the PC via HART to the signal cable

-1 Sensor

-- 2 HART resistance 250 Ω (optional depending on evaluation) - 3 Connection cable with 2 mm pins and terminals - 4 Processing system/PLC/Voltage supply
+- 1 Sensor - 2 HART resistance 250 Ω (optional depending on evaluation) - 3 Connection cable with 2 mm pins and terminals - 4 Processing system/PLC/Voltage supply - 5 Interface adapter, for example VEGACONNECT 4

-With power supply units with integrated HART resistance (internal resistance approx. 250 Ω), an additional external resistance is not necessary.
-This applies, e.g. to the VEGA instruments VEGAMET 381, VEGAMET 391.
+With power supply units with integrated HART resistance (internal resistance approx. $250~\Omega$), an additional external resistance is not necessary.
+This applies, e.g. to the VEGA instruments VEGATRENN 149A, VEGAMET 381, VEGAMET 391.
 Common Ex separators are also usually equipped with a sufficient current limiting resistance.
-In such cases, the interface adapter can be connected parallel to the 4 ...
-20 mA cable (dashed line in the previous illustration).
+In such cases, the interface adapter can be connected parallel to the $4~\dots~20~\text{mA}$ cable (dashed line in the previous illustration).

-8.2 Parameter adjustment
+7.2 Parameter adjustment with PACTware